The Flash. The Scarlet Speedster. The Crimson Comet. The Sultan of Speed. The Scarlet Knight. The Fastest Man Alive.

 - Barry couldn't fly, exactly, but he could move his feet quickly enough to create a cushion of air, allowing him to fall from any height and land safely.
 He could also run straight up the side of a building.
 He doesn't seem to have ever thought of combining the two to launch himself on a ballistic trajectory (essentially flight of the "single bound" variety).

 - Speed scouts: Impulse gained the ability to create Speed Force clones of himself in the Dark Tomorrow story arc (#73-75); they have his personality, and he also absorbs their memories once they're done.
 One of them was killed during the Our Worlds at War crossover, and the psychic backlash sent him into a coma; he was eventually forced to use them again during World Without Young Justice.
 This ability is apparently now forgotten since we don't see it after that, or Bart is still reluctant to use them.

 - Negate Anti-Life Equation...somehow.
 That was probably more Power of Love than anything to do with the speed force.
 Considering what we learn later on (assuming it one of the things they selectively kept) about Piper's powers. it could partially be acquired immunity.

 - Self-molecular control

-- Oh yeah, and using itself as a inter-dimensional prison.
+- Oh yeah, and using itself as a Prison Dimension.

 - Taking Over the Town: This was Blacksmith's plan for taking over Central and Keystone Cities.
 She had Murmur and Mirror Master attack radio stations and reprogram their antennas to broadcast a mirror shield around the twin cities to prevent anyone from coming in or getting out.